 Although some of the raw materials we use to produce G-Glass are manufactured through proprietary processes, we source all of our raw materials from third-party providers.
 These providers include global suppliers with local distribution, global suppliers that ship internationally and local suppliers.
 We rely on these suppliers to deliver our raw materials on time, to specification and at acceptable prices.
 If our suppliers are unable or unwilling to continue to supply our raw materials at requested quality, quantity, performance and costs, or in a timely manner, our business and reputation could be seriously harmed.
 Our inability to procure raw materials from other suppliers at the desired quality, quantity, performance and cost might result in unforeseen manufacturing and operations problems.
 To mitigate these risks, we attempt to maintain more than one supplier of every type of raw material.
 Obtaining suitable raw materials and components to meet our operational requirements also requires us to have sufficient working capital to pay our suppliers for those inputs.
-Our ongoing capital constraints have impaired, and are expected to continue to impair, our ability to acquire suitable raw materials and components in sufficient quantities to meet our operational requirements, which we expect will delay our ability to meet our obligations under certain contracts, which will delay revenue.
+Our ongoing capital constraints have impaired, and are expected to continue to impair, our ability to meet our obligations under certain contracts, which will delay revenue.